Cricket powder

 What can you use cricket powder for?

 Insect powder is the ideal natural nutritional protein supplement you can add daily to you shakes, smoothies and breakfast.
 You can also create interesting new recipes by using it in your baking, pasta making and everyday cooking.
-Be aware however that the powder [or flour] differs from regular flours made from grains, hence when incorporating it in baked goods, it will be necessary to ‘dilute’ the edible insect powder with regular flour.
-Add a spoonful to your smoothies or protein shakes for a nutrient boost, mix it into pancake or muffin batter for an extra hit of protein, or use it to enrich sauces, soups, and baked goods.
+Be aware however that the powder, also known as cricket flour, differs from regular flours made from grains, hence when incorporating it in baked goods, it will be necessary to ‘dilute’ the edible insect powder with regular flour.
+To make insect food, add a spoonful to your smoothies or protein shakes for a nutrient boost, mix it into pancake or muffin batter for an extra hit of protein, or use it to enrich sauces, soups, and baked goods.
 With its mild, nutty flavour, it blends seamlessly into both sweet and savory dishes.

 To learn more about edible insects and the benefits of cricket protein?
 Check out this BBC article on the future of insect protein.